-The puppies here in this article are blue-nose American Staffordshire Puppies, also known as Pitbulls.
-When I took these photos of the puppies they were 6 weeks old (Feb 2013), and they will soon be ready to go to their new homes.
-This is the last litter of puppies that we will have from the parents (Roxie and Stunna), and we plan on getting our other dogs fixed and focus more on the rescue of these beautiful dogs.
+The puppies in this article are blue-nose American Staffordshire puppies.
+When I took these photos of the puppies, they were 6 weeks old and were nearly ready to go to their new homes.
+This was the last litter of puppies that we had from the parents (Roxie and Stunna), and we got our other dogs fixed, so we could focus more on the rescue of these beautiful dogs.

-The history of the American Staffordshire Terrier aka as "Pitbulls"
+The History of the American Staffordshire Terrier

-In the late 1800's, as the breed made its way into America, people began to call them "Pit-dogs", later adopting the name of the American Staffordshire Terrier.
+In the late 1800s, as the breed made its way into America, people began to call them "pit-dogs", later adopting the name of the American Staffordshire Terrier.
 In 1936, the Amstaffs were recognized and accepted into the American Kennel Club (AKC) as a registered breed.

 Of the three types of Pit Bull Terriers known as American Pit Bull Terriers (APBT), the American Staffordshire Terriers (Amstaff), and the Staffordshire Bull Terriers (SBT), the Amstaff became the only recognized AKC recognized breed.

-Traits of the American Staffordshire Terrier
+Temperament of the American Staffordshire Terrier

-Although pitbulls have gained an unsavory reputation over the last several years, the Amstaff actually has many great temperament traits.
+Although pit bulls have gained an unsavory reputation over the last several years, the Amstaff actually has many great temperament traits.
 A recent temperament test conducted by the American Temperament Test Society showed that American Staffordshire Terriers consistently score above average for all the dog breeds that were tested.

-These tests measured various things about the Amstaff breed and they scored above average for all these traits:
+These tests measured various things about the Amstaff breed, and they scored above average for all these traits: